-Even if you’re using a high-quality beard brush with natural bristles, using one on your beard in the shower can pull at your hair.
+Even if you’re using a high-quality beard brush (Amazon Link) with natural bristles, using one on your beard in the shower can pull at your hair.

 This can cause healthy hairs to be pulled out before they are ready.
 When hairs are removed prematurely, it can lead to areas of patchiness, split ends, and an overall harder to manage beard.

 Yes, I know this article is on brushing your beard.
 But combing your beard instead may be a better option in the shower.
 In fact, if you’re a long-bearded man, combing your beard may be more suitable in any case.

 High-quality beard combs (Amazon Link) are specifically designed to prevent snagging.
 This means that it’s less likely that running these through your beard will result in breakage when wet.